centreon/centreon-archived/doc/en/ceip.rst

 How does the Centreon Experience Improvement Program work?
 ==========================================================

-This is an automated process that requires no effort to participate, it is transparent to the users.
+This is an automated process that requires no effort to participate.
+It is transparent to users.
 Customers simply choose to participate, granting Centreon permission to securely receive anonymous data.

 Will I receive spam if I participate in the program?
 ====================================================

-You will not receive any e-mail from Centreon regarding this program, regardless of whether or not you participate.
-We do not collect personal identifiable information as part of this program that will be used to identify you or contact you.
+You will not receive any e-mail from Centreon about this program, regardless of whether or not you participate.
+We do not collect personal information as part of this program that will be used to identify you or contact you.

 Do I need an Internet connection?
 =================================

-An Internet connection is required to participate in this program.
+An internet connection is required to participate in this program.
 However, you do not need to be connected all the time.
-When an Internet connection becomes available, the information is automatically transmitted with minimal impact to your connection.
+When an internet connection becomes available, the information is automatically transmitted with minimal impact to your connection.